netdata/netdata/docs/quickstart/infrastructure.md

 ## Set up your nodes

 Netdata Cloud's dashboards and visualizations are enriched by the metrics streamed on-demand from your individual nodes.
-You should ensure each node is configured based its function and the applications it runs so that you have full health and performance visibility.
+You should ensure each node is configured based on its function, and the applications it runs, so that you have full health and performance visibility.

 ### Configure the Netdata Agent on your nodes